giantswarm/docs/sources/guides/mysql-backup.md

 All configuration is provided via environment variables, which means that the Docker image we create can be used for various databases.

 Let's build the Docker image now.
-It takes not more than this:
+Be sure to replace `yourusername` with your actual Giant Swarm username in this command:

 ```
-$ docker build -t mysql-archiver .
+$ docker build -t registry.giantswarm.io/yourusername/mysql-archiver ./
 ```

 When this is done, we can run a container from this image locally to test if things work as they should.
 As said, all configuration for the `backup.sh` is taken from environment variables, so we have to pass them all to the container.
 Here is how we do it locally: